 Peeling and hand-cutting vs. zesting - Using a vegetable peeler or sharp paring knife, remove the outer peel leaving only a small amount of the inner white peel or pith, unless your preference is a more bitter-tasting marmalade.
-Use a sharp knife or kitchen scissors and hand cut the peel to an exact size and thickness (1/8" thin-cut, 1/4" medium-cut, 3/8" thick-cut).
+Use a sharp knife or kitchen scissors and hand cut the peel to an exact size and thickness (1⁄2-inch thin-cut, 1⁄4-inch medium-cut, 3⁄4-inch thick-cut).
 Alternatively, a zesting tool (five small holes in a row that cut the outer colored portion of the peel into thin strips) may be used to zest the citrus.